code-syntax-addon/code-syntax/README.md

 The script id is stored in .clasp.json.
 Not sure where it came from.

+Needs Resources -> Advanced Google Services -> Docs (for the batchUpdate)

 Looks like we need to go with RPC calls :(
 There doesn't seem to be a way to change the paragraph shading through